HomeGuidesAPI ReferenceChangelog

 }

-• There are currently three different utilities being returned for zip code 94105, which is a zip code in San Francisco, California.
-This means customers in this area may have three utilities to choose from, as shown by the value of the count field.
+• Three different utilities are returned for zip code 94105 (San Francisco, California), as indicated by the count field value.
+Customers in this area may have three utilities to choose from.
 This can occur for the following reasons:

-• This zip code could be located on the border of 2 or more electricity service areas, and service area boundaries don’t map exactly to zip code boundaries.
-We work hard to make sure that our zip code to utility mapping is accurate and up-to-date.
+• The zip code could be located on the border of two or more electricity service areas, and service area boundaries don't map exactly to zip code boundaries.
+We work diligently to ensure our zip code to utility mapping is accurate and up-to-date.

-• The location you provided might be a location where there is a choice of utilities, which is usually the case for deregulated markets or community choice aggregation markets.
+• The location might be in an area with utility choice, which typically occurs in deregulated markets or community choice aggregation markets.

-The lseId is the primary field we are trying to find.
-It is a unique Arcadia ID (primary key) for each Load Serving Entity that is returned.
-Once you know the lseId for a utility, it can be used in many other APIs as a filter for records tied to that utility.
-We will be using this lseId in the next step to get matching tariffs for a certain utility.
+The lseId is the primary field we're trying to identify.
+It's a unique Arcadia ID (primary key) for each Load Serving Entity returned.
+Once you know the lseId for a utility, you can use it in many other APIs as a filter for records tied to that utility.
+We'll use this lseId in the next step to find matching tariffs for a specific utility.

-On some occasions, there will be no recognizable utilities returned by your zip code search.
-This may have happened because the zip code you provided is not valid, or the utility's name has changed.
-This is a rare occurrence, but one you must be aware of.
+Occasionally, no recognizable utilities will be returned by your zip code search.
+This may happen because the zip code you provided isn't valid or the utility's name has changed.
+While this is rare, it's important to be aware of this possibility.

-If your utility search using a zip code or address was unsuccessful, you have two options.
+If your utility search using a zip code or address is unsuccessful, you have two options.

-The first is to search by the utility code if this is known.
-To do this, provide the search and searchOn parameters.
+First, you can search by utility code if known.
+Use the search and searchOn parameters:

 GET /rest/public/lses?country=US&residentialServiceTypes=ELECTRICITY&search=16612&searchOn=code

-Alternatively, you can search by the name of the utility.
-If you know the utility name is likely to contain “San Francisco”, you can search for this like so:
+Alternatively, you can search by the utility name.
+If you know the utility name likely contains "San Francisco," you can search like this:

 GET /rest/public/lses?country=US&residentialServiceTypes=ELECTRICITY&search=San%20Francisco&searchOn=name

-Note, that we replaced the space in “San Francisco” with “%20” resulting in the final search parameter of “San%20Francisco”.
+Note that we replaced the space in "San Francisco" with "%20," resulting in the final search parameter "San%20Francisco."
 This is called URL encoding.

 {